spread-ai/docs-appsmith-fork/docs/studio-overview.md

 ---

-This resource can only be accessed when you are connected to the `spread-restricted` or `spread-open` VPN.
-For more information on setting up access to the VPN, see [VPN Access](https://solveit.atlassian.net/wiki/spaces/DEV/pages/1267531777/Common+Setup+MacBook#VPN-Access).
+{{ snippets.vpn }}

 ---

 For applications that receive and manage information from databases, you may also need a basis in PostgreSQL or MongoDB.
 A working knowledge of Git may be necessary if you want to maintain version control of your applications.
 For more on getting started in Git, see [About Git](https://docs.github.com/en/get-started/using-git/about-git).

 JavaScript is the programming language used in Studio.
-Studio supports writing code in widget properties, event listeners, and you can use JavaScript libraries in your application.
+Studio supports writing code in widget properties, event listeners, and you can use [JavaScript libraries](writing-code-in-studio/using-external-js-libraries.md) in your application.